Hiking and camping with dogs safety gear etiquette

 • Saline solution: To flush debris out of eyes or wounds.

-• Benadryl (Diphenhydramine): For bee stings or allergic reactions (Consult your vet for the correct dosage for your dog’s weight before use).
+• Benadryl (Diphenhydramine): For bee stings or allergic reactions, which is typically 1mg per pound.
+(Consult your vet for the correct dosage for your dog’s weight before use).

 2. Immediate action steps for common injuries